-The decrease in interest expense was related to term loan borrowings and amortization of debt issuance costs and discount under our Loan Agreement (as defined below) due to entering into the new UBS Agreement in October 2023, which had a lower interest rate.
+The year-over-year decrease in interest expense was due to entering into the new UBS Agreement in October 2023, which had a lower interest rate.

-Other income, net was not material for the three months ended March 31, 2024 and 2023, respectively.
+Other expense, net was not material for the three months ended June 30, 2024 and 2023.